HC200ok/vue3-easy-data-table-documentation/docs/features/show-index.md

 # Show index

-Use `show-index` prop to show index of item.
+Use `show-index` prop to show index of item and use `show-index-symbol` prop to customize default symbol

 ## Example
 ```vue